 The nutrition team at Southeastern

 The nutrition and metabolic support team at CTCA at Southeastern Regional Medical Center (Southeastern) is comprised of licensed and registered clinical oncology dietitians.
-The team works closely with gastroenterologist Dr. William Lyday, who serves as Director of Gastroenterology and Nutrition Services.
+The team works closely with gastroenterologist Dr. Kevin Woods, who serves as Chief of Interventional Endoscopy, Gastroenterology & Nutrition.

 “From the first meeting with the patient we discuss an anti-inflammatory, immune-boosting diet and set the precedent that we are there for them and will be their nutrition resource,” says registered dietitian Crystal Langlois.
 “We support and guide our patients toward healthy intake as much as possible before, during and after treatment.”

 The nutrition team at Southeastern also work closely with Chef Roy Khoo to develop and provide healthy, nutritious meals for patients and caregivers.
 Langlois and Chef Khoo also will provide culinary demonstrations, which highlight Chef Khoo’s master culinary skills in preparing immune-boosting meals as Langlois provides important nutrition information.